ElshiatyTube/flutter-ffmpeg-fullyfunctional-media-editor/README.md

 ## 🙏 Acknowledgments

 - FFmpeg team for the powerful media processing library
-- Flutter team for the amazing framework
+- Flutter team for the framework
 - All contributors and users of this package

 ## 📞 Support